C-Shi/lhl-flex-lecture/module_1/objects_in_js/README.md

 3. Pass-by-value for object
   1. **Reassignment will not reflect on the original object**
   2. **change made on the object's property will reflect on the original object**
+4. Here is a good article for some advanced learning: https://www.javascripttutorial.net/javascript-pass-by-value/

 ```js
 // function definition